Free energies and fluctuations for the Unitary Brownian Motion: Abstract

 \section{Abstract}

-We show that the Laplace transforms of traces of words in independant unitary Brownian motions converge towards an analytic function on a non trivial disc.
-This results allow to study asymptotics of Wilson loops under the unitary Yang-Mills measure on the plane.
-The limiting objects obtained are shown to be characterized by equations analog to Schwinger-Dyson's ones, named here after Makeenko and Migdal.
+We show that the Laplace transforms of traces of words in independent unitary Brownian motions converge towards an analytic function on a non trivial disc.
+These results allow to study the asymptotic behavior of Wilson loops under the unitary Yang-Mills measure on the plane with a potential.
+The limiting objects obtained are shown to be characterized by equations analogue to Schwinger-Dyson's ones, named here after Makeenko and Migdal.